William T. Stearn: Awards

 William Stearn received three honorary doctorates during his lifetime, from Leiden (D.Sc.
 1960), (Note: 11 November 1960.

-Promoted by Professor Jan van Steenis, whose citation mentioned, inter alia, Stearn's "remarkable rise to a lofty scientific level by exploiting with energy, perseverance, caution and a rare combination of talent and character – under difficult and often disheartening circumstances.
+Promoted by Professor Jan van Steenis, whose citation mentioned, among other things, Stearn's "remarkable rise to a lofty scientific level by exploiting with energy, perseverance, caution and a rare combination of talent and character – under difficult and often disheartening circumstances.
 At which occasion he delivered the lecture "The Influence of Leyden on Botany in the Seventeenth and Eighteenth Centuries") Cambridge (Sc.D.
 1967), and Uppsala (Fil.Dr.
 1972).
 He was the Masters Memorial Lecturer, Royal Horticultural Society in 1964.
 In 1976, the Linnean Society awarded him their Gold Medal (Note: Stearn was the last recipient of this medal under this name.
 It is no longer made of gold and is now called the Linnean Medal, and not to be confused with the rarely awarded Linnean Gold Medal) for his contributions to Linnean scholarship and taxonomic botany.
 In 1985, he was the Wilkins Lecturer of the Royal Society, entitled Wilkins, John Ray, and Carl Linnaeus.
 In 1986, he received the Founder's Medal of the Society for the History of Natural History and in 1993, he received the Engler Gold Medal from the International Association for Plant Taxonomy.
 (Note: At the XVth International Botanical Congress, Yokohama, Japan 29 August 1993) The Royal Horticultural Society awarded him both their Veitch Memorial Medal (1964) and Victoria Medal of Honour (VMH, 1965).
 In 2000, he received the Asa Gray Award, the highest honour of the American Society of Plant Taxonomists.
 Stearn was appointed a Commander of the Order of the British Empire (CBE) in the 1997 Birthday Honours for services to horticulture and botany.

 He was well regarded in Sweden for his studies on Linnaeus, and possessed a good grasp of the language.
 In addition to his honorary doctorate from Uppsala, the Royal Swedish Academy of Sciences awarded him their Linnaeus Medal in 1972, he was granted the title of Commander of the Swedish Order of the Star of the North (Polar Star) in 1980 and admitted to membership of the Royal Swedish Academy of Sciences in 1983.
 Stearn was also elected to membership of the Swedish Linnaeus Society.